System Design Space

 T-Bank Data Platform

-A review of the platform's evolution, current system landscape, and key architectural paths.
+A review of how the platform reached its current system landscape and where its key architectural paths run.

 Read the article